stancheta/fcc-whoami/README.md

 ## project description:
 This is a back end project from [FreeCodeCamp](https://www.freecodecamp.com) where I reverse engineer the functionality of [this project](https://cryptic-ridge-9197.herokuapp.com/api/whoami/).
+I haven't created a test file for this project because I am not sure how to create potential request headers.

 ### Requirements
 + **User Story:** I can get the IP address, language and operating system for my browser.